- Getting there and getting around

 Strong currents and surf are particularly dangerous at Alexandria Bay.

-The coastal track to Dolphin Point is wheelchair and pram accessible.
+The coastal track to Dolphin Point is assisted wheelchair and pram accessible.
 Always walk with a group or in sight of another group.
 Photo: Ross Naumann

 Essentials to bring